10 Most Bizarre State Laws

 Butter

-Wisconsin takes their dairy so seriously, that it is illegal for restaurants to serve margarine as a butter substitute, unless requested by the customer.
+Wisconsin takes their dairy so seriously.
+It is illegal for restaurants to serve margarine as a butter substitute, unless requested by the customer.

 05 – Utah